Elias Díaz Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Giants have a 4.00 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to give up the eighth-fewest home runs in baseball (92 total, one per game).
+- Giants pitchers combine to surrender the eighth-fewest home runs in baseball (93 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.